ericywl/portfolio/static/blog/shopee-backend-1a.md

 date: "2019-11-13"
 ---

-Just recently, I got an interview with Shopee, an e-commerce company in Singapore, for the backend software engineer position.
-I thought it would be great to note down my experience here, for my own future reference and so I did.
+Just recently, I got an interview with Shopee, an e-commerce company in Singapore, for the fresh grad backend software engineer position.
+I thought it would be great to note down my experience here for my own future reference, and so I did.

 <center>
    <img src="../images/shopee-lobby.jpg" alt="What I saw when I went into the office, image credit to VulcanPost" /><br>